-Rather than explicitly solving the contact between the beads and the RBC (as Dao et al. (2003) and Mills et al. (2004)), most of the works simulating the optical tweezers experiment consider pure Neumann loading conditions to simulate the RBC stretching, applying a constant stretching force F over a certain percentage of nodes at the extremities of the RBC (Le et al. 2009; Farutin et al. 2014; Chen and Boyle 2014; Fedosov et al. 2014; Sinha and Graham 2015).
-The drawback of this approach was nonetheless pointed out by Klöppel and Wall (2011): the rigidity of the beads is not properly taken into account, leading to a larger axial diameter $(D_A)$ , and thus a higher estimation of the in-plane shear modulus.
+(Le et al. 2009; Farutin et al. 2014; Chen and Boyle 2014; Fedosov et al. 2014; Sinha and Graham 2015).
+The drawback of this approach was nonetheless pointed out by Klöppel and Wall (2011): The rigidity of the beads is not properly taken into account, leading to a larger axial diameter ( $D_A$ ), and thus a higher estimation of the in-plane shear modulus.
 An alternative methodology which mimics the beads rigidity is introduced in what follows, within a three-step strategy:

 - The contact areas between the beads and the RBC are properly defined following the procedure of Dao et al. (2003).
-As shown in Fig. 1(b), these contact areas are defined by intersecting the surface of the RBC with two opposite planes perpendicular to the stretching direction.
-The position of these planes is chosen such that the contact size between the beads and the RBC is $d_c = 2 \ \mu m$ (Dao et al. 2003). - Rather than applying the stretching force F over all the nodes of the contact areas, the force is applied only to the nodes located on the edges delimiting the contact areas (see Fig. 1(b)).

-• Instead of evaluating the axial diameter $(D_A)$ as the distance between the extremities of the stretched RBC, the axial diameter is determined by calculating the mean position of each loaded edge, which are deformed during the RBC stretching (as sketched in Fig. 1(b)).
+As shown in Fig. 1b, these contact areas are defined by intersecting the surface of the RBC with two opposite planes perpendicular to the stretching direction.
+The position of these planes is chosen such that the contact size between the beads and the RBC is $d_c = 2 \,\mu m$ (Dao et al. 2003). - Rather than applying the stretching force F over all the nodes of the contact areas, the force is applied only to the nodes located on the edges delimiting the contact areas (see Fig. 1b). - Instead of evaluating the axial diameter $(D_A)$ as the distance between the extremities of the stretched RBC, the axial diameter is determined by calculating the mean position of each loaded edge, which are deformed during the RBC stretching (as sketched in Fig. 1b).

-Consistently with the numerical framework described in section 2, the computation of the RBC stretching consists in solving a transient fluid-structure interaction problem until stabilization of the shape.
-The RBC is immersed in a fluid box extended from $-4R_0$ to $4R_0$ in the x direction (direction of the stretching), from $-2R_0$ to $2R_0$ in the y direction (direction orthogonal to the stretching), and from $-R_0$ to $R_0$ in the z direction (direction perpendicular to the plane of the RBC).
+Consistent with the numerical framework described in Sect.
+2, the computation of the RBC stretching consists in solving a transient fluid-structure interaction problem until stabilization of the shape.
+The RBC is immersed in a fluid experiment.
+A stretching force F is applied over the two circular edges delimitating the contact areas between the RBC and the beads, with a contact size $d_c = 2 \,\mu$ m box extended from $-4R_0$ to $4R_0$ in the x direction (direction of the stretching), from $-2R_0$ to $2R_0$ in the y direction (direction orthogonal to the stretching), and from $-R_0$ to $R_0$ in the z direction (direction perpendicular to the plane of the RBC).
 The fluid mesh is composed of 881 992 tetrahedral elements, with a constant mesh resolution of $R_0/12.5$ .
 The RBC membrane is composed of 6 434 nodes, with a constant mesh resolution of $R_0/25$ .